JanJaapKo/TeslaDomoticz/README.md

 Be aware that the polling of the car will cause the battery to be drained!

 ## Current status:
-Basic version working, retreives only battery status, odometer and range.
+Basic version working, retreives only several vhicle statusses.
+It is at this moment not possible to send commands to the vehicle, this is still work in progress......

 Be aware that breaking changes may be introduced!!